quietbamboo/ProtSATT/README.md

 - Run the `train_Tc.py` file to train and test the TR dataset.
 - Run the `predict.py` file to predict target.

+All the results will be stored in the `results.txt` file.